Sexual Wellness

 Behavioural Techniques to Stop Premature Ejaculation

 • Start-Stop Technique: Stimulate to the point of almost climax and then stop until the urge subsides.
-Repeat and resume 3-4 times.
+Repeat and resume this 3-4 times.

 • Edging: Develop arousal gradually in either solo or partnered activity to gain more control over time.